Rachit Kumar

 Manager-Editorial

 The full form of IAS is Indian Administrative Service.
 It is the dream job of millions in India.
 Be it an engineer, doctor, architect or lawyer, everyone once dreamed about appearing in the IAS exam.
 It is very important that the candidates read, understand and conform to all the IAS eligibility conditions mentioned in the official IAS notification to avoid last-minute rejection.
 There are special conditions mentioned for the MBBS doctors applying for the IAS exam.
-IAS exam 2024 will be conducted in the last week of May 2024.
+UPSC CSE (IAS) exam will be conducted on May 24, 2026.

-IAS notification 2024 will be released online only.
-All the IAS eligibility conditions will be notified in the official advertisement.
-We are explaining each component of the eligibility criteria for the IAS exam based on the previous notification.
+All the UPSC Civil Service (IAS) eligibility conditions are notified in the official advertisement.
+We are explaining each component of the eligibility criteria for the UPSC(IAS) exam based on the previous notification.
 IAS eligibility can be divided into the following parts

 • Nationality for Civil Service